moerv9/sentiment/docs/3_Data Acquisition.md

 Using the Location to filter for different time zones, so it is possible to enable the bot at different places at different times.
 For example, it would be more efficient to collect tweets from America, when most people there are awake and able to tweet and not asleep.
 The problem is that the location is not automatically read and set by Twitter, but rather manually set by the user.
 This means it is nearly useless to filter it since some tweets are from *"Everywhere"* or from the *"Magic Internet Bank"*, as can be seen in the table above.

 For the tweet the timestamp, the found keyword and the calculated sentiment are included.
-More about sentiment in [this](/5_Sentiment.md) section.
+More about sentiment in the [Sentiment](./5_Sentiment.md) section.

 The information about the user includes their follower base, when the user was created and if they are verified.
 No personal information with which one can conclude the identity of the person is acquired.